Mercedes-Benz, Hyundai, And BMW Pull Advertising From Fox News Amidst Bill O’Reilly Scandal

 — Sleeping Giants (@slpng_giants) April 4, 2017

 It’s not the only trouble that the Fox network is in.
-This week, fresh allegations surfaced by Monica Douglas, who is a Fox News account manager and is accusing a former executive Judy Slater of racial slurs.
-Monica Douglas is saying that she first reported her concerns to Fox in 2014, but “nothing was done” reports BBC News.
+This week, fresh allegations surfaced by Monica Douglas, a Fox News account manager who is accusing former executive Judy Slater of racial slurs.
+Monica Douglas is saying that she first reported her concerns to Fox in 2014, but “nothing was done,” reports BBC News.

 “The allegations are disturbing and given the importance of women in every aspect of our business, we don’t feel this is a good environment in which to advertise our products right now.”

-Bill O’Reilly has a number of accusers, one of them being psychologist Wendy Walsh who appeared on his show regularly.
-She alleges that she was offered a job by Bill O’Reilly but the offer was rescinded after she declined his invitation to go to a hotel room with him in 2013.
+Bill O’Reilly has a number of accusers, one of them being psychologist Wendy Walsh, who appeared on his show regularly.
+She alleges that she was offered a job by Bill O’Reilly, but the offer was rescinded after she declined his invitation to go to a hotel room with him in 2013.

-Wendy Walsh is represented by Lisa Bloom, renowned attorney and feminist who has represented litigants levying similar accusations against Donald Trump.
+Wendy Walsh is represented by Lisa Bloom, a renowned attorney and feminist who has represented litigants levying similar accusations against Donald Trump.

 BBC News reports that her action states the following.